 Licensed facility-based programs and licensed family day home agencies can operate as long as providers follow all public health orders and guidance for child care programs.

-This Alberta-wide pilot program provides child care for children aged 0 to 6 years with maximum fees of $25 per day.
+This Alberta-wide pilot program provides quality child care for children 0 to kindergarten with maximum fees of $25 per day.

-Early Learning and Child Care (ELCC) Centres may offer flexible child care for parents who work part-time or shifts that are outside typical day care hours (7 a.m. to 6 p.m.) or offer care in accessible settings such as co-location with other public buildings.
+Early Learning and Child Care (ELCC) Centres support children and families by focusing on improvements to address gaps in the current system.
+Some centres may offer flexible child care for parents who work part-time or shifts that are outside typical daycare hours (7 am to 6 pm) or offering care in accessible settings such as co-locating with other public buildings.